-- (a) Enforcement.
+(a) Enforcement.
 Suit may be brought against any person, persons or entity violating or attempting to violate the provisions of this Declaration, either to restrain violation or to recover damages, and against his or its property to enforce any lien created by this Declaration.
-To enforce this Declaration or the Rules and Regulations, the Association, the Founder or any Owner may bring an action for damages, specific performance, declaratory decree or injunction, or any other remedy at law or in equity.
+To enforce this Declaration or the Rules and Regulations, the Association, the Founder or any Owner may bring an action for damages, specific performance, declaratory decree or injunction, or any other

+- remedy at law or in equity.
 The Board shall be empowered to bring suits on behalf of the Association. - (b) No Waiver.
-Failure to enforce any provision of this Declaration or the Rules and Regulations shall not be deemed a waiver of the right to do so at any time thereafter.

-- (c) Association's Legal Fees.
+Failure to enforce any provision of this Declaration or the Rules and Regulations shall not be deemed a waiver of the right to do so at any time thereafter. - (c) Association's Legal Fees.
 To the greatest extent permitted by the Act, any and all costs, including but not limited to attorneys' fees and court costs, which may be incurred by the Association in the enforcement of any of the provisions of this Declaration, whether or not suit is brought, may be assessed as a Specially Allocated Assessment to the Owner against whom such action was taken. - 9.3.4 Notices.
 Any notice required to be sent to the Owner shall be deemed to have been properly sent when delivered in accordance with the Bylaws and Act. - 9.3.5 Gender and Number.
 The use of the masculine gender herein shall be deemed to include the feminine gender and the use of the singular shall be deemed to include the plural, whenever the context so requires. - 9.3.6 Invalidity and Law to Govern.
 The invalidity of any part of this Declaration shall not impair or affect the validity or enforceability of the rest of the Declaration, which shall remain in full force and effect.
-This Declaration shall be construed in accordance with the Act and other laws of the State of Washington.

-IN WITNESS WHEREOF, the undersigned does hereby make this Declaration of Covenants, Conditions and Restrictions for the Common Interest Community and has caused this Declaration to be executed as of the day and year first above written.
+This Declaration shall be construed in accordance with the Act and other laws of the State of Washington. - IN WITNESS WHEREOF, the undersigned does hereby make this Declaration of Covenants, Conditions and Restrictions for the Common Interest Community and has caused this Declaration to be executed as of the day and year first above written.

 WITNESSES: PORT OF KENNEWICK

 By:

-itspresident

-A KNOWLEDGEMENT

-STATE OF)
+its president

+ACKNOWLEDGEMENT

-STATE OF) ss.
-COUNTY OF)
+STATE OF ) ) ss. )

-I certify that I now or have satisfactory evidence that is the person who appeared before me, and said person
+I know or have sat is the person who appeare

-acknowledged that he signed this instrument and acknowledged it as ment, on oath stated that he was authorized to execute the of PORT OF
+acknowledged that he signed thi instrument and acknowledged s instrument, on oath stated that he it as I voluntary act of such parties for the was authorized to execute the of PORT OF

-KENNEWICK, to be the free and volument in this instrument. ry act of such parties for the uses and purposes mentioned

-DATED: •
+DATED: ·